 Dry Skin: Dry skin may impair your skin barrier.
 What’s your skin barrier?
 It’s the topmost layer of skin and one of its jobs is to keep out foreign invaders and impurities that can irritate your skin.4 But if your skin is dry — your skin barrier won’t function as well.
 And a poorly functioning skin barrier can leave you more vulnerable to the risk of irritation caused by dull razors or certain chemicals in shaving creams.5

 Keratosis Pilaris: Also known as “chicken skin”, keratosis pilaris is when the skin produces too much keratin and blocks hair follicles, causing bumps on skin to develop.

 Now that you know what may be causing this annoying problem, you can get busy addressing it.
 Just how do you get rid of strawberry legs?
 There are many easy, affordable remedies you can try that will get you ready to show off your gorgeous gams in no time.

-Keeping your legs well-exfoliated is one of the best ways to prevent the appearance of those pesky, dark pores.
-Exfoliating the skin will help rid you of any buildup of oil, dirt, or bacteria.6 Keeping your skin free from buildup will mean less risk of irritation.
-It also means that the buildup won’t oxidize after being exposed to the air after shaving.7 And remember – oxidizing can cause dark pores.
+Keeping your legs well-exfoliated is one of the best ways to prevent the appearance of pesky strawberry legs.
+Exfoliating the skin will help rid you of any buildup of oil, dirt, or bacteria.6 Keeping your skin free from buildup will mean less risk of redness and irritation.
+It also means that the buildup won’t oxidize after being exposed to the air after shaving.7 And remember – oxidized pores can cause dark pores.

 Exfoliation also removes layers of dead skin cells.
-This means that hair will have a better chance of penetrating through the skin, instead of growing back into the skin, causing ingrown hairs or small bumps.
+This means that hair will have a better chance of penetrating through the skin, instead of growing back into the skin, causing ingrown hairs or small bumps on skin.